danielSbastos/Spotify_Youtube/README.md

  - To gererate an OAuth token, one must have a Spotify account.

-Here, https://developer.spotify.com/web-api/console/get-new-releases/, click on "GET OAUTH TOKEN", then, the login screen will and after filling the necessary account information, the token will be avaliable.
+Here, https://developer.spotify.com/web-api/console/get-new-releases/, click on "GET OAUTH TOKEN", then, the login screen will and appear after filling the necessary account information, the token will be avaliable.